 Oceans and Fisheries

-- Within the Convention on International Trade in Endangered Species (CITES), the Alliance has negotiated rules for issuing permits for trade in CITES-protected species taken on the high seas (“introduction from the sea”) and advised advocates on legal strategies for protecting marine mammals, Atlantic Bluefin tuna, and sharks.
+- Within the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), the Global Law Alliance has negotiated rules for issuing certificates for trade in CITES-protected species taken on the high seas (“introduction from the sea”) and advised advocates on legal strategies for protecting marine mammals, Atlantic Bluefin tuna, and sharks.

 - In Central America, our efforts led to a sea turtle conservation management plan.

 - We advocated to protect salmon by facilitating transparency and public participation at the Pacific Salmon Commission, a decision-making body for a bilateral agreement between the United States and Canada on salmon fisheries.

 - In Peru, the Global Law Alliance is currently engaged in a collaborative effort to address legal gaps and incoherencies related to wildlife crimes, including crimes involving freshwater and marine animals.

 - Global Law Alliance Director, Erica Lyman, prepared a legal opinion that helped trigger an international investigation to determine whether Japan is illegally trading in the meat of sei whales.
 Based on the legal opinion and other information, CITES took an important step toward ending Japan’s domestic sale of sei whale meat by agreeing to investigate Japan’s trade in sei whales.